kevr/system76-kbd-led/README.md

 	# Install the .deb package.
 	$ sudo dpkg -i system76-kbd-led-*-Linux.deb

+Enable systemd services for color and brightness management on boot and shutdown.

 	# For color and brightness restoration.
 	$ sudo systemctl enable system76-kbd-led.service
 	# For color and brightness persistance when changed by hardware.